-Parents have the right to withdraw their child from Sex Education delivered as part of PSHE/Citizenship/Careers up until three terms before a child's 16th birthday (please refer to the school's RSE Policy).
-RSE lessons are carefully planned and taught in a sensitive and age-appropriate way using a variety of resources.

 There is a focus at all Key Stages on the development of skills and attributes such as resilience, self-esteem, risk-management, team-working and critical thinking.
 Pupils are prepared for life, learning how to become responsible citizens, how to manage their money well and make sound financial decisions.
 They learn how to keep themselves safe and well.
 Pupils at Key Stages 3 and 4 have access to impartial careers advice from Career Wave.
-They provide up to date careers guidance which allows pupils to make informed choices about a broad range of career options, helping pupils to fulfil their potential and prepare successfully for further learning and work.

-4.13 | Social, Moral, Spiritual, Cultural (SMSC) Education, British Values and Protected Characteristics

-At Ashbrooke School, SMSC and British Values are promoted in so much of what we do, not least during our school assemblies and in PSHE/Citizenship/Careers lessons.
+They provide up date careers guidance which allows pupils to make informed choices about a broad range of career optio helping pupils to fulfil their potential and prepare successfully for further learning and work.
+4.13 Social, Moral, Spiritual, Cultural (SMSC) Education, British Values and Protected Characteristics At Ashbrooke School, SMSC and British Values are promoted in so much of what we do, not least during our school assemblies and in PSHE/Citizenship/Careers lessons.
 We encourage pupils to respect the fundamental British Values of democracy, the rule of the law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.
 As well as actively promoting British Values in school, the opposite also applies: we would actively challenge pupils, staff or professionals expressing opinions contrary to fundamental British Values, including 'extremist' views.
 As part of the wider SMSC curriculum, pupils are encouraged to experience awe and wonder, act responsibly and support their community.
 In addition, we help our pupils to learn about the protected characteristics as defined in The Equality Act 2010: age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, and sexual orientation.

-4.14 | COVID-19 Recovery Curriculum

-At Ashbrooke School, we recognise that pupil well-being is at the forefront of our recovery from the Covid19 crisis.
+4.14 COVID-19 Recovery Curriculum At Ashbrooke School, we recognise that pupil well-being is at the forefront of our recovery from the Covid19 crisis.
 Specific support from education, pastoral, care and clinical staff is offered to pupils where required.
-We continue to overcome the impact of any lost learning time and isolation periods by re-visiting key concepts, knowledge and skills in each subject area, provide high-quality learning strategies and personalised support as required.

-5. IMPACT, ASSESSMENT AND MONITORING

-5.1 | 5.1 Impact

-The impact of the curriculum at Ashbrooke School is evidenced by the work that the pupils produce, their progression over time and how well prepared our pupils are for further learning, work and life.
-We recognise that we may never see the long-term impact of our curriculum but we make every attempt to find out the wider impact using key indicators (outlined below) which relate directly to our curriculum intent:

-- Pupils will be enthused by learning and achieve positive outcomes - Pupils will remember what they learn and make progress in all subject areas - Pupils will leave us with a reading age beyond a functional level and they will be well-prepared for the next stage of learning - Pupils will achieve a range of nationally recognised qualifications, including English and Maths, and will have achieved the outcomes and targets outlined on their EHCPs and PEPs - Pupils will have identified possible career pathways in line with their strengths and interests - Pupils will have an understanding of different workplaces - Pupils will have developed a range of skills transferrable to the workplace
+We continue to overcome the impact of any lost learning time and isolation periods by re-visiting key concepts, knowledge and skills in each subject area, provide high-quality learning strategies and personalised support as required. - 5.
+5.1 IMPACT, ASSESSMENT AND MONITORING 5.1 Impact 5.1 The impact of the curriculum at Ashbrooke School is evidenced by the work that the pupils produce, their progression over time and how well prepared our pupils are for further learning, work and life.
+We recognise that we may never see the long-term impact of our curriculum but we make every attempt to find out the wider impact using key indicators (outlined below) which relate directly to our curriculum intent: Pupils will be enthused by learning and achieve positive outcomes Pupils will remember what they learn and make progress in all subject areas Pupils will leave us with a reading age beyond a functional level and they will be well-prepared for the next stage of learning Pupils will achieve a range of nationally recognised qualifications, including English and Maths, and will have achieved the outcomes and targets outlined on their EHCPs and PEPs Pupils will have identified possible career pathways in line with their strengths and interests During will have an understanding of different workplaces Pupils will have an understanding of different workplaces Pupils will have developed a range of skills transferrable to the workplace Pupils will be far less reliant on adult support and will be working towards independence in many ways Pupils will be socially and emotionally prepared for transition to further education, employment or training Pupils will feel accepted and valued and will demonstrate improved self-esteem and confidence L